-- Occurs in A Song of Ice and Fire at the end of the first book, when King Robert is dying after being gutted by a boar he was hunting and his wife immediately sets her plot in motion to secure the throne for her son but is opposed by The Good Chancellor (who knows that the queen's children are not her husband's), setting off the Succession Crisis and Civil War that fills subsequent novels.
+- Occurs in A Song of Ice and Fire halfway through the first book when King Robert is gutted by a boar while hunting and as he lies dying his wife immediately starts plotting to secure the throne for her son but is opposed by The Good Chancellor (who knows that the queen's children are not her husband's), setting off the Succession Crisis and Civil War that fills subsequent novels.

 - In Warhammer 40,000 the Emperor of Mankind has been on life support for ten thousand years, while all around him the "High Lords" politic and scheme.
 In this case there's no question of succession — if he ever finishes dying the entire Imperium will probably collapse and die — but otherwise it fits this trope to a tee.

 - Something similar played out with his rebel son Konrad Curze, whose descent into crippling madness tore his legion apart long before he died.
 His assassination by a Calidus assassin was more of an excuse for the Night Lords to dissolve than an actual reason to do so.

 - Exalted has an interesting variation; the Scarlet Empress is merely missing, rather than dying, and speculation among her Dynasty includes factors not only related to the possibility of her confirmed death but also of her potential entirely healthy return (which would include her easily resuming control of the empire's superweapon network).